kubernetes-study-guide/Kubernetes-Study-Guide/23_persistant_volumes/README.md

 Let's take a look at both these approaches using AWS's AWSElasticBlockStore as an example.

+## IGNORE THE REST OF THIS ARTICLE
+## IGNORE THE REST OF THIS ARTICLE
+## IGNORE THE REST OF THIS ARTICLE

 ~~
 ## Statically Provisioned Persistant Volumes